asadeee-web/asadeee-web/README.md

 - 👋 Hi, I’m Asad Qureshi
 - 👀 I’m curently working on Flutter
 - 🌱 I’m currently learning Frontend
-- 📫 How to reach me asadeee998@gmail.com- ⚡ Fun fact:
+- 📫 How to reach me asadeee998@gmail.com

 <!---
 asadeee-web/asadeee-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.